stefan-hoeck/idris2-sop/README.md

 derived automatically by going via a data type's generic representation.

-Support for providing access to metadata like constructor and argument names of data types will follow shortly, together with the ability to automatically derive implementations for `Show`.
+Support for providing access to metadata like constructor and argument names of data types has been added recently, together with the ability to automatically derive implementations for `Show`.

 ## Motivating Example